 In short the project entails the construction of a 400kV substation with a footprint of 300x300m (for site alternative 3) and a maximum height of 30 m.
 During construction earthmoving equipment and workforce will be present on site, preparing the substation platform and foundations.
 Transport vehicles will deliver construction material during the course of the construction phase.
 The footprint of disturbance is expected to be larger than the 300x300 m substation site, but rehabilitation should occur after completion.
 The result is that vegetation is damaged and the underlying soil is exposed which cause unsightly scarring in the landscape.
 During this stage dust clouds may occur on windy days but can be effectively mitigated.
 Many of a substation's components are housed in buildings which are typically brick structures with corrugated iron roofs.
 Other components such as the transformers, circuit breakers, busbars etc. are located outside and form the bulk of the substation.
 A substation has a very industrial character with steel structures and cables connecting the different components.
-A telecommunication tower is usually also part of a substation.
+A telecommunication tower is usually also part of a substation which connects the control rooms of various substations.
+This is often the highest structure of a substation.
 The perimeter fence can either be a diamond mesh wire fence or a concrete palisade fence.
 As part of the security of a substation perimeter lighting is installed.